chrisseaton/chrisseaton.github.io/phd/index.md

 The techniques developed in this thesis have a significant impact on performance of both synthetic benchmarks and kernels from real-world Ruby programs.
 The implementation of Ruby which has been developed achieves an order of magnitude or better increase in performance compared to the next-best implementation.
 In many cases the techniques are 'zero-overhead', in that the generated machine code is exactly the same for when the most dynamic features of Ruby are used, as when only static features are used.

-# Informal Abstract

-People who write Ruby programs want to use metaprogramming.
-It's part of what makes the language what it is.
-But in existing implementations of Ruby, metaprogramming is slow.
-My work focused on making it fast, providing fast tooling for Ruby programmers, and fast support for legacy C extensions.

-The techniques had a very significant impact on synthetic benchmarks and real-world code, often achieving a full order of magnitude or more performance increase over existing state-of-the-art implementations of Ruby.

-As far as I am aware, this is the first and only doctoral thesis written focused on the Ruby programming language.

 # Thesis Text